satyamkumarem/Clove/README.md

 3. **Grant Permissions:** Launch Clove for the first time and grant the requested system permissions so the application can properly perform its core framework functions.
 4. **Deploy Your Dashboard:** Compress your frontend assets into a standard `.zip` file (make sure your main JavaScript entry point file is named `index.js`).
 Upload this zip file inside the Clove application to load your dashboard permanently.

-> **Updating or Swapping Dashboards:** Because Clove adopts your dashboard permanently, you can clear it out to upload a new design by either clearing the app's data (`Settings > Apps > Clove > Storage > Clear Data`) or by completely reinstalling the application. **Note:** If you choose to reinstall the app, you must follow the exact same installation steps listed above from the beginning.
+**Updating or Swapping Dashboards:** Because Clove adopts your dashboard permanently, you can clear it out to upload a new design by either clearing the app's data (`Settings > Apps > Clove > Storage > Clear Data`) or by completely reinstalling the application.

 ## Predefined Methods